 The night was quiet except for some rain around 5 AM.
 The wind also came.
 Instead of the almost zero wind of the past few days today it started blowing 10-17 knots NE.
 The wind-generator which has been silent for several days now started its noisy song and woke me up.
 No problem with the anchor, however.
 The sky was overcast.
 I decided to move from here, Katsadiá, to Archangelos the little island north of Leros.

 There was only one other boat here, some distance from Thetis, a small traditional sailboat with a German flag and another singlehander.
-I think that I have seen her before but I am not sure where.
+I thought that I had seen her before but I was not sure where.
 I called Olympic Airlines and made reservations to fly from Leros to Athens on the 25th of this month.
-I also reconfirmed with Agmar that Thetis was scheduled for her haul-out on the 19th.
+I also reconfirmed with Agmar Marine that Thetis was scheduled for her haul-out on the 19th.
 This means that I have just one week left this year to enjoy Thetis.

 Later three chartered sailboats full of germans came and anchored, rather inexpertly, nearby.
 Fortunately they left after a few hours.